Parenting Coordination

 Some separated or divorced parents continue to find themselves in ongoing disputes, even when they have settlement agreements and parenting plans (schedules).
 The high-conflict nature of those disputes keeps the parents coming back to court for resolution, and interferes with the well-being of the children.

 A Parenting Coordinator (PC) is a trained mental health professional or attorney with experience in mediation and working with high-conflict separated parents.
-The job of the PC is to hep the parents resolve their disputes, keeping them out of court.
+The job of the PC is to help the parents resolve their disputes, keeping them out of court.
 The PC is often appointed by the court, or recommended by the couple's divorce lawyers, but acts as a consultant to the parents on a private-pay basis.
 The service is not covered by insurance.

 Why should we consider a Parenting Coordinator?

-Parenting Coordination combines assessment, education, case management, conflict management and sometimes decision-making functions to help high-conflict parents who have demonstrated an inability or unwillingness to make parenting decisions on their own, or to comply with parenting agreements and court orders.
+My approach to Parenting Coordination combines assessment, education, case management, conflict management and sometimes decision-making functions to help high-conflict parents who have demonstrated an inability or unwillingness to make parenting decisions on their own, or to comply with parenting agreements and court orders.

 The family’s progress is monitored to ensure that parents are fulfilling their obligations to their child while complying with the recommendations of the court.
-The process is intended to assist parents establish and maintain a healthy co-parenting relationship by reducing parental conflict and the risk factors that influence a child’s post-divorce adjustment.
+The process is intended to help parents establish and maintain a healthy co-parenting relationship by reducing parental conflict and the risk factors that negatively influence a child’s post-divorce adjustment.

 How does a Parenting Coordinator get assigned to a case?